vitorzaffari/to-do-list/README.md

 <img height=500 src='assets/to_readme/test2.gif'  />
 <h4>03.
 The menu will be only displayed on the current selected item (this took me some time hehe) and you can edit it as you wish.</h4>
 <img height=500 src='assets/to_readme/test3.gif'  />
 <h4>04.
-The menu will be only displayed on the current selected item (this took me some time hehe) and you can edit it as you wish.</h4>
+Everything is saved on your local storage, including wether or not the item was selected.</h4>
 <img height=500 src='assets/to_readme/test4.gif'  />